stnc/mini-pqc-scanner/README.md

 # Mini PQC Scanner

-#  Please note that this project is a fork and will use the windows environment to learn Post-Quantum Cryptography, and the necessary resources will be added.
+#  Please note that this project is a fork and will be updated with the necessary resources for Windows OS to learn Post-Quantum Cryptography.